 If you feel someone is behaving badly, take a moment to consider the pain, fears, or lack of access to knowledge or inability to learn that may be motivating their actions…

 Maybe they over-consume because they feel such a deep emptiness inside.
-Maybe they can’t show compassion in certain areas because this was never modelled to them.
+Or, maybe they can’t show compassion in certain areas because this was never modelled to them.
 Maybe they exert force because they grew up feeling completely powerless.

 Recognizing the pain that drives damaging behaviour can instantly take someone out of the role of monster and turn them into someone in need of compassion.